sifive/riscv-elf-psabi-doc/riscv-compact.md

   S: the value of the symbol.

 [^2]: The relocation types `R_RISCV_GPREL_LO12_I` and `R_RISCV_GPREL_LO12_S` are relaxed into `R_RISCV_GPREL_I` and `R_RISCV_GPREL_S` respectively.

+[^3]: The first source operand has the address of the global data area.

 ## Compact Model Coding Examples